The Science of Trees, Mapping and the Carbon Economy

 The older the tree, the more valuable it is in the fight against climate change.
 We should be seeking to protect trees such as Quickbeam, so that one day they can be imposing as Treebeard.

 The Australian Koala Foundation wants the urgent protection of existing koala forests and recognition of an appropriate economic value on them.
-At Copenhagen, AKF will argue two things:
+AKF will continue to argue two things:

 - AKF science shows it will be impossible to replace the carbon in those forests if they are destroyed.